vincentchachere/osticket-prereqs/README.md

 <ins>Enable Extensions for osTicket</ins>:

-- Right-Click: `php_opache.dll`

-- Click: `Enable`
+Right-click **php_opache.dll** and **Enable** the extension.

 <p align="center">
 <img width="800" alt="isolated" src="https://github.com/vincentchachere/osticket-prereqs/assets/161680745/063d7e76-b27c-454f-b2ff-eed9ed49343d">

 <ins>Enable Extensions for osTicket</ins>:

-*Verify all your extensions were enabled*

-- You should see the 3 following extensions in the `enabled` section:
+Verify all your extensions were enabled.
+You should see the 3 extensions you enabled in the enabled section of PHP extensions.

   - php_imap.dll